salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

 My goal was learning **OpenGL** basics.
 I used **C++** to create a particle simulation, which has **three main parts**:
 1. **Entry point:** It is the main function, which contains an *"infinite"* loop to execute each step of the simulation.
 2. **Particles:** Each particle is an instance of the same **particle object**.
-They have velocity, acceleration, position, color, mass, amorg others.
+They have velocity, acceleration, position, color, mass, among others.
 3. **Collision handler:** Its function is **detecting collisions** between particles and with the environment and **modifying the particle's position, velocity, and acceleration** accordingly.

 Additionally, I added **gravity acceleration** to make the particles fall to the ground and a **collision damping coefficient** so the system loses kinetic force with each impact.
-If the collisions where elastic *(meaning the system does not lose kinetic force with collisions)*, this coeficient would be set to 1.
+If the collisions were elastic *(meaning the system does not lose kinetic force with collisions)*, this coeficient would be set to 1.

 ## Libraries that I used:
-* **GLFW:** *It is a library that lets us create and modify OpenGL windows and recieve inputs from the periphericals.*
+* **GLFW:** *It is a library that lets us create and modify OpenGL windows and receive inputs from the peripherals.*
 * **Glad:** *As most OpenGL functions' locations are not known at compile-time, they need to be queried at run-time.
 Glad solves this issue by managing these function pointers.*

 ## Development process: